Facing COVID-19 together

 We worked with Medibank to divert funds originally intended for on-campus wellbeing activities into a $20 000 international student crisis fund.
 The fund provides grocery vouchers to international students facing financial hardship due to the pandemic.

-Further information about the program is available from the La Trobe International team.
+Further information about the program is available from our International team.

 Online health information and support sessions